Profile

 growinginfra-focusedautomation-heavy

-DevOps and platform engineers automate deployments, manage cloud infrastructure, build CI/CD pipelines, and keep production reliable.
-Kubernetes, Terraform, Ansible, and observability tooling like Prometheus and Grafana define the daily stack.
-The work spans cloud-native platforms, traditional sysadmin, and network engineering depending on the role.
-Reliability, automation, and operational maturity matter more than feature velocity, with the function sitting between development teams and the production systems they ship to.
+DevOps and platform engineers automate deployments, manage cloud infrastructure, build continuous integration and delivery pipelines, and keep production reliable.
+Kubernetes, Terraform, Ansible, and observability tools like Prometheus and Grafana define the daily stack.
+The work spans cloud-native platforms, traditional system administration, and network engineering depending on the role.
+Reliability, automation, and operational maturity matter more than the speed of shipping features.
+The function sits between development teams and the production systems they ship to.

 Specializations